 Full Form of CTS – Cheque Truncation System

 The full form of CTS is Cheque Truncation System.
-It is a clearance system for cheques used by the Reserve Bank of India (RBI) for faster clearances of cheques.
-Instead of using the physical copy of the cheque to complete the clearance process, CTC uses the electronic image of the cheque along with relevant cheque details.
+It is a clearance system for cheques used by the Reserve Bank of India (RBI) for faster cheques’ clearances.
+Instead of using the cheque’s physical copy to complete the clearance process, CTC uses the electronic image of the cheque along with relevant cheque details.

-Cheque Truncation System provides for the fast collection process of cheques by using the electronic image of the cheque to be cleared along with key data.
+Cheque Truncation System provides for the fast collection process of cheques by using the cheque’s electronic image to be cleared along with key data.
 It eliminates the need for physical movement of the cheques across the banks except in extraordinary circumstances.
-The role of CTS is to enable electronic processing of the cheques by using cheque images and relevant data which is captured by the presenting bank and forwarded to the paying bank for its processing.
+CTS’s role is to enable electronic processing of the cheques by using cheque images and relevant data, which is captured by the presenting bank and forwarded to the paying bank for its processing.

 Cheque Truncation System was implemented in the following states as follows: